 About the organization

 Southwest Leadership Academy Charter School (SLA) was founded to address the need for community access to exceptional, leadership based education in the heart of southwest Philadelphia.
-Currently, Southwest Leadership Academy Charter School supports over 500 students in grades K-8 in single sex classrooms, leveraging research from the world- renowned Gurian Institute around socio-emotional learning and differentiation between the sexes, fueling growth, leadership and engagement for all students.
-Classrooms in grades K-2 are supported by two educators from the SLA team – a lead teacher as well as an apprentice teacher, translating to more 1:1 student/teacher instructional time as well as increased opportunities for differentiated instruction for students.
+Currently, Southwest Leadership Academy Charter School supports over 500 students in grades K-8 in single gender classrooms, leveraging research from the world- renowned Gurian Institute around socio-emotional learning and differentiation between the sexes, fueling growth, leadership and engagement for all students.
+Classrooms in grades K-2 are supported by two educators from the SLA team – a Lead Teacher as well as an Apprentice Teacher, translating to more 1:1 student/teacher instructional time as well as increased opportunities for differentiated instruction for students.

 WHAT WE BELIEVE

 Is a developing leader waiting to be fostered.